 Economists often define 3% unemployment as an economy in full employment.
 If the UK continues to approach that point, then either we are going to see record levels of vacancies due to there being a lack of available staff or we will see higher wage growth.
 But if any future wage growth is not accompanied by stronger economic growth then that is going to have an impact.

-Economic Inactivity continues to be at record lows.
+Economic Inactivity set a new record low in Q4.
 So not only is unemployment low but most people are seeking work in the first place which really points to an economy more or less maxed out in terms of its labour pool.

-After spiking in 2017, inflation is now falling again and remains within the Bank of England’s target range of +1% to +3%.
+After spiking in 2017, inflation now appears to be stable within the Bank of England’s target range of +1% to +3%.

-Government borrowing continues to fall as a % of GDP and at current trends, the government should be able to balance the budget by the end of next year.
+Government borrowing increased slightly as a % of GDP in Q2 after a few quarters where it had narrowed.
+The trend now is that the government should be able to balance the budget at the beginning of 2020 rather than the end of 2019.

-The Debt Ratio is finally starting to fall as the budget deficit falls below GDP growth.
-With higher GDP growth though, the debt ratio would start to fall quite quickly and would give the government more breathing space for a stimulus should another recession come soon.
+The Debt Ratio is static at present since the budget deficit is matching GDP growth.
+With higher GDP growth, the debt ratio would start to fall quite quickly and would give the government more breathing space for a stimulus should another recession come soon.
 If this doesn’t happen, we could be back in the same situation as 1980/81 when the government decided it could not afford to expand borrowing.

 Guest Statistic – UK Citizen Misery Index